Interactive fiction: During the 1990s

 Legend Entertainment was founded by Bob Bates and Mike Verdu in 1989.
 It started out from the ashes of Infocom.
 The text adventures produced by Legend Entertainment used (high-resolution) graphics as well as sound.
 Some of their titles include Eric the Unready, the Spellcasting series and Gateway (based on Frederik Pohl's novels).

-The last text adventure created by Legend Entertainment was Gateway II (1992), while the last game ever created by Legend was Unreal II: The Awakening (2003) – a well-known first-person shooter action game using the Unreal Engine for both impressive graphics and realistic physics.
+The last text adventure created by Legend Entertainment was Gateway II (1992), while the last game ever created by Legend was Unreal II: The Awakening (2003) – the well-known first-person shooter action game using the Unreal Engine for both impressive graphics and realistic physics.
 In 2004, Legend Entertainment was acquired by Atari, who published Unreal II and released for both Microsoft Windows and Microsoft's Xbox.

-Many other companies such as Level 9 Computing, Magnetic Scrolls and Delta 4 had closed by 1992.
+Many other companies such as Level 9 Computing, Magnetic Scrolls, Delta 4 and Zenobi had closed by 1992.

 In 1991 and 1992, Activision released The Lost Treasures of Infocom in two volumes, a collection containing most of Infocom's games, followed in 1996 by Classic Text Adventure Masterpieces of Infocom.